zabeehu/webtip/_drafts/2019-03-18-clickfunnels-review-2019-pricing-features-alternatives.md

 * Price can be high for beginners
 * No undo button

+**What we'll go over in this review...**

+* What is ClickFunnels
+* Pros and Cons
+* ClickFunnels Pricing - Is it worth it?
+* ClickFunnels Top Features
+* What's wrong with ClickFunnels
+* Conclusion - Should you purchase ClickFunnels

 ## What is a sales funnel?

 First off, if you don't know what a sales funnel is, it is the process customers go through to purchase something.
 Properly guiding someone through the process can increase your conversion rate from the average 1%, to over 20% in some cases.
 Implementing a good sales funnel is key to being truly profitable.
 Some beginners think it is something fancy that they don't need, or don't want to take the time to understand.